 Each month, there are a series of hormonal changes in your body that cause an immature egg in the ovary to grow and mature.
-Every woman’s cycle is different.
-This process takes about two weeks on average, beginning with a woman’s menstrual period.
+Every menstrual cycle is different.
+The final stages of egg maturation and ovulation take about 2 weeks on average, beginning with the last menstrual period.

 Once the egg is mature, it’s released from the ovary in a process known as ovulation.
 The egg then travels down the fallopian tube toward the uterus.
-The egg is only viable for about 24 hours once it has been released.
+The egg is only viable for about 24 hours once it’s been released.

-If the egg is fertilized by a sperm cell during this time frame, the fertilized egg will keep traveling down toward the uterus.
-It will then implant into the uterine lining.
+If a sperm cell fertilizes the egg during this time frame, the fertilized egg usually keeps traveling toward the uterus.
+It will then typically implant into the uterine lining.

 The key is to have sex in the days before and during ovulation.
 That way, the sperm cells are in the fallopian tubes when the egg is released.
 This makes it easier for fertilization to occur.
-Sperm can survive in the female reproductive tract for up to four or five days.
+Sperm can survive in the female reproductive tract for up to 5 days.

-The best way to increase your odds of getting pregnant quickly is to make sure that you are having sex at the right time in your cycle.
+The best way to increase your odds of getting pregnant quickly is to make sure that you’re having sex at the right time in your cycle.

-If you have regular cycles, you will ovulate around two weeks before your period.
-This means your fertile window will be the seven days before your expected ovulation.
+If you have regular cycles, you will typically ovulate around 2 weeks before your period.

 If you have irregular cycles, it can be a little more difficult to predict when you will ovulate and when your fertile window will be.